marvinroger/ESP8266TrueRandom/README.md

 ## How TrueRandom works

-It is hard to get a truly random number from Arduino.
-ESP8266TrueRandom does it by measuring TOUT pin, and then discarding all but the least significant bit of the measured value.
-However, that isn't noisy enough, so a [von Neumann whitening algorithm](http://en.wikipedia.org/wiki/Hardware_random_number_generator) gathers enough entropy from multiple readings to ensure a fair distribution of 1s and 0s.
+ESP8266TrueRandom achieves random numbers by reading the ESP8266 internal hardware random number generator register or by by measuring the A0/TOUT pin.
+However, that isn't noisy enough so a [von Neumann whitening algorithm](http://en.wikipedia.org/wiki/Hardware_random_number_generator) gathers enough entropy from multiple readings to ensure a fair distribution of 1s and 0s.

 The other functions within ESP8266TrueRandom construct the requested values by gathering just enough random bits to produce the required numbers.
 Generating a random bit takes time, so a significant part of the code works to ensure the random bits are used as efficiently as possible.